 That was the ribbon that inspired this one.

 I don't know if you know how expensive ribbon is, but it's somewhere between the price of a book and a human ear.

 If you wanted fringed velvet ribbon you're definitely into cartilage territory.

 So if you want fringed velvet ribbon so that you appear to be a lower level royal member, just make it yourself.

 Making fringed ribbon from a bolt of fabric.

-I happened to have a bolt of red velvet fabric, because my home is the house equivalent of a magicians hat.
+When I made these ribbons a couple of years ago, I happened to have a bolt of red velvet fabric, because my home is the house equivalent of a magicians hat.
 You can pull all manner of surprising things out of it.
 Including sometimes dead things.

 Making fringed ribbon.